Engineering Journal

 function signOut() {

-// Clear the HttpOnly gx_session cookie server-side first.
+// Clear the server-side cookie first.
+This is not optional.

 fetch('/api/auth/session', {